flynnbr11/QMLA/docs/overview.rst

     + \beta_3  \hat{\sigma}_3^z \hat{\sigma}_{4}^z

-Then, models exist in a `model space`, i.e. the space of all available terms.
+Then, models exist in a `model space`, i.e. the space of all valid combinations of the available terms.
 Any combination of terms is permissible in a given model.
 :term:`QMLA` can then be thought of as a search through the model space for the set of terms which produce data that best matches that of the system.
+Since these terms correspond to the physical interactions affecting the system, the outcome can be thought of as a complete characterisation.

 Model Training